Optical Microscope Advantages And Disadvantages

 Despite their numerous advantages, optical microscopes also have limitations that must be considered:

 1. Limited Resolution: The most significant drawback of optical microscopes is their limited resolution.
 The resolving power of a light microscope is fundamentally constrained by the wavelength of visible light.
 This limits the smallest detail that can be resolved to approximately 200 nanometers (nm).
-This means that structures smaller than this will appear blurry or indistinguishable.
+Basically, structures smaller than this will appear blurry or indistinguishable.
 This is a significant limitation when studying subcellular structures or nanoscale materials.

 2. Artifacts and Aberrations: Optical systems are susceptible to various artifacts and aberrations, such as spherical aberration (distortion caused by the curvature of lenses) and chromatic aberration (distortion due to different wavelengths of light being refracted differently).
 These imperfections can affect the clarity and accuracy of the images produced, requiring careful attention to microscope setup and sample preparation to minimize their impact.